Multivariate continuous-time autoregressive moving-average processes on cones: Linear state-space models and matrix-valued MCARMA

 Throughout this section we fix $m,n\in\MN$ and let $(\Omega,\cF,\MF,\MP)$ denote a filtered probability space satisfying the usual conditions.
-Moreover, we assume that $(\Omega,\cF,\MF,\MP)$ is rich enough to carry a $\MM_{n,m}$-valued two-sided L\'evy process $L=(L_{t})_{t\in\MR}$.
+Moreover, we assume that $(\Omega,\cF,\MF,\MP)$ is rich enough to carry an $\MM_{n,m}$-valued two-sided L\'evy process $L=(L_{t})_{t\in\MR}$.
+All proofs of this section are either deferred to the appendix or can be found in the pertinent literature.
 We begin this section by introducing a very general class of linear \emph{continuous-time state space models} defined on real $n\times m$-matrices: